-Lovells Creek (and its main tributary Frasers stream) is the main inflow to the Lake, but there are many other small streams in the catchment including Saddle and Two Stone Hill Streams, Stony Creek, and other minor unnamed tributaries.
+Lovells Creek (with its main tributary Frasers Stream) is the main inflow to the Lake, but there are many other small streams in the catchment including Saddle and Two Stone Hill Streams, Stony Creek, and other minor unnamed tributaries.
 They are all single-channel lowland type streams.

-In it's upper reaches, Lovells Creek, is stable and deeply incised in gullies with a steep gradient and rocky bed, and numerous small ephemeral inflows.
-As it reaches the lowland plain, it's character changes, as the bed has been extensively modified through channelisation works.
-Frasers Stream, the tributary entering Lovells Stream, is smaller, and is a man made channel in its lower reaches.
+In its upper reaches Lovells Creek is stable and deeply incised in gullies with a steep gradient and rocky bed, and numerous small ephemeral inflows.
+As it reaches the lowland plain, its character changes, as the bed has been extensively modified through channelisation works.
+Frasers Stream, the tributary entering Lovells Stream, is smaller, and is a man-made channel in its lower reaches.
 Stony Creek which enters the lake from the west is similar in nature to the upper reaches of Lovells Creek.
-Other tributaries entering the lake from the east are small ephemeral streams on the lowlands, but they form permanent water courses where they flow across the low lying swampland of the lake.
+Other tributaries entering the lake from the east are small ephemeral streams on the lowlands, but they form permanent water courses where they flow across the low-lying swampland of the lake.

-Figure 2 Lake Tuakitoto catchment showing water quality monitoring sites
+Lake Tuakitoto catchment showing water quality monitoring sites